xinfengcanada/Notes_Learning_VIM/Notes of Leaning Vim In A Week.md

 - Do vimtutor
 - Watch screencasts
 - Steal from your friends
-- Learning vim is a process!
+- Learning Vim is a process!